ynsrkn/OC_AE2_Maintainer/README.md

 THE PROGRAM NEEDS AN INTERFACE OR A MECONTROLLER CONNECTED TO AN OC ADAPTER BLOCK.

-reboot the (ingame) computer after changing / updating config.lua.
+No need to reboot the oc-computer after updating config.lua anymore

 ingame computers parts used (lower quality might work but not guaranteed):
 - GPU tier 3